-To this day, GTS has developed into one of the leading manufacturers of industrial ceramics in Germany.
-The focus of our research and development work is, among other things, on special ceramics and wear technology.
-Today, the expansion and further development of GTS are already being managed in a family business in the second generation.
-Both generations jointly contribute knowledge, competence and a high passion for ceramics.
+Up to the present, GTS has developed into one of the leading manufacturers of industrial ceramics in Germany.
+The focus of our research and development work lies in, among others, the fields of special ceramics and wear technology.
+Today, the expansion and further development of the family-owned company GTS is already under the management of the second generation.

-Acquisitions of market companions have further consolidated GTS' established position as market leader for investment casting, jewellery casting, laboratory and medical technology.
-Our corporate mission statement continues to be characterised by quality and continuous further development.
-The focus of our work is on the consulting and direct exchange with our customers.
-We are happy to accompany projects that underline our research and development competence.
-In addition, we offer a wide range of standardised product groups at an attractive price in the well-known high GTS quality.
+The acquisition of market competitors has further consolidated GTS’ well-established position as a market leader in precision casting, jewellery casting, and laboratory and medical technology.
+Our corporate philosophy thereby continues to exemplify high quality and constant development.
+Consulting and direct exchange with our customers is central to our work.
+We are happy to assist or supervise projects that highlight our research and development expertise.
+In addition, we offer a wide range of standardised product groups at attractive prices in the proven high GTS quality.

-Andreas MüllerManaging Director GTS KERAMIK
+Geschäftsführer GTS KERAMIK

-ALWAYS ONE STEP AHEAD OF EVERYBODY ELSE.
+ALWAYS BE ONE STEP AHEAD OF THE OTHERS.

-To achieve these aims, all employees are involved in the process of introducing and permanently securing the system.
-In order to ensure the effectiveness of these and other measures, the education, training and motivation of employees play a decisive role.
+To achieve these aims, all employees are involved in the process of introducing the system and safeguarding its long-term efficiency.
+To ensure the effectiveness of these and other measures, the education, training and motivation of employees play a decisive role.

 The raw materials used at GTS are procured exclusively from certified suppliers, in accordance with stringent, closely monitored acceptance standards.
 It is extremely important to stock up on critical raw materials in order to guarantee consistent quality in the long term.
 In particular, GTS stores what are called “rare earths” in large quantities.
 The resulting, potentially undesirable, capital tie-up has paid off in the past, owing to the constantly rising prices of raw materials.